hotosm/tasking-manager/docs/contributing.md

 ## The issue queue and the repository

-The main tool to manager the Tasking Manager Software is through its [repository on Github](https://github.com/hotosm/tasking-manager).
-Attached to this repository there is an [issue queue](https://github.com/hotosm/tasking-manager/issues), where most communication, planning and reporting of errors is happening.
-Feel free to take part in these conversations
+The main tool used to manage the Tasking Manager software is its [repository on Github](https://github.com/hotosm/tasking-manager).
+In this repository, there is an [issue queue](https://github.com/hotosm/tasking-manager/issues), where most communication, planning and reporting of errors happens.
+Feel free to take part in these conversations.

 ## Contribute now!

-All kind of contributions are welcome and the [issue queue](https://github.com/hotosm/tasking-manager/issues) the best way to get started.
-We have specific guide for contributing to the taksing Manger with:
+All kind of contributions are welcome and the [issue queue](https://github.com/hotosm/tasking-manager/issues) is the best way to get started.
+We have specific guides for contributing to the Tasking Manager:

 * **[translation](./contributing-translation.md)**
 * **[code](./contributing-code.md)**